Who Is Brad Pitt?

 The couple became engaged in 2012 and tied the knot in a private ceremony on August 23, 2014, in France.
 However, Jolie filed for divorce in September 2016, requesting sole physical custody of their six children.

 The drama surrounding their contentious split played out the media, with Jolie in June 2018 reported to be in danger of losing custody due to her insistence on keeping the children from seeing their father.
 In August, Jolie filed court documents that claimed her estranged husband had "paid no meaningful child support since separation."
-Pitt's legal team followed with their own filing in which they asserted that the actor had paid more than $1.3 million in bills for the family and helped the actress buy her current home through an $8 million loan.
+Pitt's legal team followed with their own filing in which they asserted that the actor had paid more than $1.3 million in bills for the family and helped his wife buy her current home through an $8 million loan.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!